3 min read

 About the Sourcepass Center of Excellence for Microsoft (MCOE)

 The Sourcepass Center of Excellence for Microsoft is a certified Microsoft Solutions Partner.
 We simplify Microsoft and help IT teams amplify their impact.
-Through strategy, procurement, implementation, and optimization, we help organizations make confident decisions, modernize faster, and stay aligned with Microsoft’s direction—from hybrid environments to the cloud.
+Through strategy, procurement, implementation, and optimization, we help organizations make confident decisions, modernize faster, and stay aligned with Microsoft’s direction, from hybrid environments to the cloud.

 Connect with Our Experts

-Final Thoughts: Why DNS Security Is Essential for Email Trust
+Final Thoughts: Why DNS Security is Essential for Email Trust

 Next Steps: Audit your DNS protocols, validate configurations regularly, and integrate automated monitoring into your security workflow.